Amanita gemmata - Jewelled Amanita

 Not significant

-Mycorhizal with conifers, particularly pines, and occasionally hardwood trees.
-Most common in sandy soil in coastal forests on stable dunes.
+Mycorhizal with conifers, particularly pines, but occasionally reported from sites containing only hardwood trees (and possibly, therefore not actually the same Amanita species!), Amanita gemmata is most commonly seen on sandy soil in coastal pine forests on stable sand dunes.

 Season